pranav-kalvium/Rock-Paper-/README.md

 Play Again button to reset the game

-Responsive design that works on desktop and mobile devices
+Responsive design that works on desktop and mobile devices;

 Clean, modern UI with intuitive controls